Ali Eid (footballer, born 1998)

-Ali Eid (Arabic:علي عيد) (born 1 March 1998) is an Emirati footballer who plays for Al Urooba as a forward.
+Ali Eid (Arabic:علي عيد) (born 1 March 1998) is an Emirati footballer who plays for Majd as a forward.

 Career

 Al-Ain

 Ali Eid started his career at Al Ain and is a product of the Al-Ain's youth system.
 On 10 January 2017, Ali Eid made his professional debut for Al-Ain against Hatta in the Pro League, replacing Saeed Al-Kathiri.

 Dinamo Zagreb Academy

 On 11 September 2018, Ali Eid joined Dinamo Zagreb Academy on loan one season on loan from Al Ain.

 Al-Fujairah

 On 8 July 2020, Eid joined Al-Fujairah on loan one season on loan from Al Ain.